carverauto/serviceradar-media/slides.md

 <!--
 Before ThreadR, organizations struggled with information silos, leading to costly oversights and missed opportunities.
-With ThreadR, businesses can now harness the power of AI-driven insights to enhance productivity, foster innovation, and stay ahead in today's rapidly evolving digital landscape -->
+Businesses can now harness the power of AI-driven insights to enhance productivity, foster innovation, and stay ahead in today's rapidly evolving digital landscape -->

 ---